edi-riga/handwash/README.md

 For each dataset, three training scripts are provided.
 (Replace `xxx` with the name of the dataset.)

-* `xxx-classify-frames.py` - the baseline single-frame architecture
+* `xxx-classify-frames.py` — the baseline single-frame architecture
-* `xxx-classify-videos.py` - the time-distributed network architecture with GRU elements
+* `xxx-classify-videos.py` — the time-distributed network architecture with GRU elements
-* `xxx-classify-merged-network.py` - the two-stream network architecture with both RGB and optical flow inputs
+* `xxx-classify-merged-network.py` — the two-stream network architecture with both RGB and Optical Flow inputs.

-These scripts rely on a number of environmenal variables to set training parameters for the neural networks.
+These scripts rely on a number of environmental variables to set training parameters for the neural networks.
 Unless you're fine with the default values, you should set these parameters before running the scripts, e.g. with:

      export HANDWASH_NUM_EPOCHS=40